Basilica Shrine of Our Lady of the Miraculous Medal: Founding

 In 1868, the Congregation of the Mission relocated the novitiate and scholasticate of its American Province from St. Louis, Missouri, to Philadelphia where they would establish St. Vincent's Seminary on the eastern edge of the historic borough of Germantown, six miles north of the Philadelphia city center.
 (Germantown would later become part of a geographically expanded Philadelphia in the Act of Consolidation, 1854.)
 The Vincentians planned to build a chapel on the grounds of the seminary to serve Vincentian priests, brothers, and seminarians.
 Archbishop James Frederick Wood of the Archdiocese of Philadelphia requested that the plans be modified so that the chapel would also serve the working class immigrants in the area who did not have a parish church at the time.
 This chapel was opened to the public in 1879.

 Creation of Mary's Central Shrine

 In 1927, Fr.
 Joseph Skelly, CM, expanded the chapel to create a shrine to our Our Lady of the Miraculous Medal.
 The focal point of the shrine is a large sculpture of Carrara marble depicting the Blessed Mother extending her arms as she did in her second apparition to St. Catherine Labouré on November 27, 1830.

+Perpetual Novena

+For almost 100 years, the Miraculous Medal Perpetual Novena has been prayed every Monday at The Basilica Shrine of Our Lady of the Miraculous Medal, in Philadelphia, Pennsylvania.
+What began on December 8, 1930 with Fr.
+Joseph Skelly, CM, has become an unbroken tradition where thousands of people around the world join in prayer each week through the 12:05 p.m.
+(US) livestream on YouTube.

+Fr.
+Joseph Skelly, CM, Madonna Art Museum

+Home to more than 250 pieces of Marian and religious art from around the world, the museum invites devotees of Mary and art lovers alike to explore one of the largest Marian art collections in a single location.

+St. Vincent's Rosary Walk

+St. Vincent’s Rosary Walk was dedicated on May 1, 2023, and inspired by devotion to Our Lady and the cherished tradition of praying the Rosary.
+It includes two gardens: the Meditation Garden for prayer, solitude, and reflection, and the Children's Marian Garden, which was created to encourage young Catholics and Marian devotees to learn the Rosary and appreciate Mary’s story.

+Quarterly Anointing of the Sick Masses

+Four quarterly Anointing of the Sick Masses are offered annually.